blynkkk/blynk-library/examples/Export_Demo/myPlant_ESP8266/README.md

 **SparkFun Blynk Board**: Press and hold the on board button “0” for 10 seconds.

-After few seconds it will start fading white color, and then turn solid white.
+After few seconds the indicator will start fading white color, and then turn solid white.
-Then you can release the button to reset device configuration.
-After the board configuration is reset, you can configure it again from the **myPlant App**.
+Then you can release the button.
+Device will be reset and you can configure it again using the **myPlant App**.

 # Troubleshooting